c0ntinua/c0ntinua/README.md

-I'd love to collaborate on projects or just talk about code, math, or art.
 You can reach me at sc0tzwEi@proton.me

 For those with the resources and inclination, you can support me here: //www.buymeacoffee.com/sc0tzwEi